Mark Antony

 The Eulogy and the Empire

-Antony's last major speech in the play is delivered over Brutus's corpse at Philippi, and it is one of Shakespeare's most extraordinary acts of rhetorical generosity.
-The man Brutus's conspiracy nearly destroyed pronounces his most moving lines on the man who tried to destroy him.
+Antony's last great speech is delivered over Brutus's body at Philippi, and it is one of the most generous things he does in the play.
+The man Brutus's plot nearly destroyed gives his warmest lines to the man who tried to destroy him.

 Original